ESMValGroup/ESMValTool_Tutorial/_episodes/11-dask-configuration.md

 >
 > In the config-user.yml file, there is a setting called ``max_parallel_tasks``.
 > Any variable or diagnostic script in the recipe is considered a 'task' in this
-> context and when settings this to a value larger than 1, these will be
+> context and this is set to a value larger than 1, these will be
 > processed in parallel on the computer running the ``esmvaltool`` command.
 >
 > With the Dask Distributed scheduler, all the tasks running in parallel